Historic Environment Scotland has a list of buildings that have special architectural or historic interest.

 You have 3 months to appeal starting from the date of Historic Environment Scotland's decision.

-- all the documents, materials and evidence you want to use
+- all the documents, materials and evidence you want to rely on

 - any letters or emails between you and Historic Environment Scotland